MyNameIsCarsten/django-social/README.md

 # Social Network build with Django

-By following the tutorials on [Real Python](https://realpython.com/) I have successfully build a social network with Django.
+By following and extending the tutorials on [Real Python](https://realpython.com/) I have successfully build a social network with Django.

 Users are able to post and see their own dweets, as well the dweets of users that they are following.